 Experience of working with adults and young people.

 Aside from my private practice clients, I have experience of working with adults and young people in different settings:

-- I work with clients referred from a local employee assistance programme.
+- I work with adult clients referred from a local employee assistance programme.

 - I work as an Associate Counsellor for GamCare, a national charity which provides free counselling services and support for the prevention and treatment of problem gambling.